vippsas/vipps-developers/developer-resources/portal.md

 Merchants may create additional users, both for their own colleagues, accountants, etc - and also for their partner's employees.
-Or anyone else they want to give access to their sale units.
+Or anyone else they want to give access to their sales units.

 See:
 [How to add a user on portal.vipps.no](/docs/vipps-partner/add-portal-user).